dkeightley/node-drain/README.md

 ### Usage

 ```
-bash /usr/local/bin/node-drain.sh -h
 node-drain systemd service for RKE and k3s

   Usage: bash node-drain.sh [ -d -n -r <container runtime> ]

-  All flags are optional
+    All flags are optional:
     -d    Delete local data, pods using emptyDir volumes will be drained as well
     -n    Delete node as well, useful for immutable infrastructure as nodes are replaced on shutdown
     -r    Override container runtime if not automatically detected (docker|k3s)
 ```